tendermint/tendermint/docs/spec/abci/abci.md

 ### Header

 - **Fields**:
+  - `Version (Version)`: Version of the blockchain and the application
   - `ChainID (string)`: ID of the blockchain
   - `Height (int64)`: Height of the block in the chain
   - `Time (google.protobuf.Timestamp)`: Time of the block.
 It is the proposer's